The Execution of Emperor Maximilian: History

-Maximilian was born in 1832, the second son of Archduke Franz Karl of Austria of the House of Hapsburg and Princess Sophie of Bavaria.
+Maximilian was born in 1832, the second son of Archduke Franz Karl of Austria of the House of Habsburg and Princess Sophie of Bavaria.
 After a career in the Austrian Navy, he was encouraged by Napoleon III to become Emperor of Mexico following the French intervention in Mexico.
 Maximilian arrived in Mexico in May 1864.
 He faced significant opposition from forces loyal to the deposed president Benito Juárez throughout his reign, and the Empire collapsed after Napoleon withdrew French troops in 1866.

 Maximilian was captured on Cerro de las Campanas in May 1867, sentenced to death at a court martial, and executed, together with Generals Miguel Miramón and Tomás Mejía, on 19 June 1867.

 Manet supported the Republican cause, particularly as represented by Léon Gambetta, but was inspired to start work on a painting, heavily influenced by Goya's The Third of May 1808.
 The final work, painted in 1868–1869 is now held by the Kunsthalle Mannheim.
 The painting is signed by Manet in the lower left corner, bearing the date of Maximilian's execution in 1867, not when the work was completed 1868–1869.

 Fragments of an earlier and larger painting from about 1867–1868 are held by the National Gallery in London.
 Parts of that work were probably cut off by Manet, but it was largely complete on his death.
 Other parts were sold separately after his death.
 The surviving pieces were reassembled by Edgar Degas and they were bought by the National Gallery in 1918, then separated again until 1979, and finally combined on one canvas in 1992.